hkff/AccMon/README.md

     add the following app 'fodtlmon_middleware' to INSTALLED_APPS add 'fodtlmon_middleware.middleware.FodtlmonMiddleware' in the MIDDLEWARE_CLASSES

+2. In your django project wsgi.py :
+    add the init call to the monitoring system

+        from fodtlmon_middleware.whitebox import Sysmon
+        Sysmon.init()

 2. Create a python file (eg.: http_rules.py)
     Note that the code above should be executed only once when the server starts